 The Institute of Leadership and Management (ILM)

 The ILM’s nationwide accredited centres deliver training on a huge range of courses each year in management and leadership.
 All members enjoy access to its information service and publications.
-Underpinned by a strong focus on developing workplace performance, the ILM’s extensively available qualifications, at many different levels, are designed explicitly to meet the needs of managers and their organisations.
+Underpinned by a strong focus on developing workplace performance, the ILM’s extensively available qualifications – at many different levels and available for online study too – are designed explicitly to meet the needs of managers and their organisations.

 Its multi-level qualifications cover areas such as: